birajsilwal/Train-Simulation/README.md

 * Each component (train, tracks, stations, etc.)  is an active object running on its own thread.
 * Each  component can only talk to its immediate neighbors.
 (You  should not call a method on a neighboring object that calls a method on the next object that calls a method on the next object,  and so on.)
 Pass some sort of message to the neighbor instead and let the neighbor handle the message on its own thread.
 * Used concurrent data structures and synchronization to avoid deadlock and race conditions.
 Suggestion:  give every object a BlockingQueue of messages as an “inbox” and just have everything for that object coordinated through processing the messages one at a time.

+### Docs

+* Object-Oriented Design file is inside the Docs folder
+* Other resources like config files and images are inside Resources folder.

 ### Known Bugs